Well-balanced treatment of gravity in astrophysical fluid dynamics simulations at low Mach numbers: Numerical tests and application examples

 \subsection{Keplerian disk}

 Some astrophysical problems involve stationary solutions that are not at rest, for example a rotating star that is partially stabilized by the centrifugal force \citep[e.g.,][]{tassoul2000a,maeder2009a}.
-Another case is the Keplerian motion around a central gravitational mass $m$ in its gravitational potential $\phi(r) = - \frac{Gm}{r}$. \citet{gaburro2018a} describe a non-dimensional test setup of a circular disk with $\rho_0 = p_0 = 1$ around a massive object.
+Another case is the Keplerian motion around a central gravitational mass $m$ in its gravitational potential $\phi(r) = - \frac{Gm}{r}$. \citet{gaburro2018a} describe a nondimensional test setup of a circular disk with $\rho_0 = p_0 = 1$ around a massive object.
 Neglecting its own gravitational field, such a disk can be stabilized by a flow velocity of

 where $r = \sqrt[]{x^2 + y^2}$ and $\mathrm{atan2}\left(y, x\right)$ is the typical shortcut for choosing the quadrant of $\arctan\left(y/x\right)$ correctly.
 For convenience we set $G=m=1$.
 We simulate the Keplerian disk from radius $r=1$ to $2$ on a polar grid with $20$ radial and $70$ angular cells as well as on a finer grid with $100$ radial and $350$ angular cells.
 Polar coordinates are the appropriate choice for the problem's geometry and should therefore lead to the least amount of numerical errors.
 We use periodic and solid-wall boundaries in the angular and radial directions, respectively.
 The flow has a maximum Mach number of $1$ at the inner domain boundary dropping to $\approx 0.6$ at the outer boundary.
-We perform most of our simulations with an explicit three-step Runge--Kutta scheme because it is more efficient in this Mach number range.
+We perform most of our simulations with the explicit RK3 scheme (see \cref{sec:discretization}) because it is more efficient in this Mach number range.
 The time step of explicit runs is set by the $\text{CFL}_{uc}$ criterion [\cref{eq:cfluc}] with $c_\text{CFL}=0.4$.
 For the lower-resolution setup we also perform simulations with implicit time stepping and the $\text{CFL}_{ug}$ time step criterion [\cref{eq:cflug}] with $c_\text{CFL}=0.4$.
 We find that the results of the implicit runs are identical to the explicit time stepping (see dots in upper panel of Fig. \ref{p:keplerian_profiles}).
+Tests with the explicit, second-order RK2 scheme also give almost identical results.

 Since the disk is isobaric, we use \rhoP reconstruction for this test case.
-Here we only compare simulations without \wbing to runs with Deviation \wbing, since the other methods presented in this work are not capable of stabilizing a target solution with a non-zero velocity field (see \cref{sec:deviation}).
+Here we only compare simulations without \wbing to runs with deviation \wbing, since the other methods presented in this work are not capable of stabilizing a target solution with a nonzero velocity field (see \cref{sec:deviation}).

 In order to asses the stability of the setup we add a density perturbation with $\rho = 2$ in the circular region \mbox{$(x+1.5)^2 + y^2 < 0.15^2$} and follow its evolution up to \num{10000} orbital periods, where the orbital period is taken at the central point of the perturbation.
 A perfect solution will maintain the initial radial density distribution of the perturbation at all times.
 However, due to its radial extent there will be a phase shift between the innermost and outermost regions of the perturbation.
 Furthermore, numerical diffusion will spread the perturbation predominantly in the direction of its movement.
 Therefore the perturbation evolves into a homogeneous ring orbiting the central object with a density that corresponds to the initial angle-averaged density $\overline{\rho}$.